uchicago-cs/cmsc35350/README.md

 % source get_papers.sh $DATASET
 ```

-This produces a file `../$DATASET/$DATASET.jsonl` containing the abstract and titles.
+This produces a file `../$DATASET/{$DATASET}.jsonl` that contains information retrieved from Semantic Scholar (SS).
+This file has one JSON document per line, with each document representing a paper, containing an SS id, title, abstract, etc.

 Eliminate duplicates:

 ```
 % sort -u ../$DATASET/$DATASET.jsonl > ../$DATASET/${DATASET}_uniq.jsonl